ambujtewari/stats315-winter2023/README.md

 This is an introductory deep learning course using the Python programming language and the TensorFlow deep learning library.

 - **Textbook**: We will not follow any one textbook too closely.
-Here are a few references we might use:
+Here are a few references we will use:
   - _Dive into Deep Learning_ by Zhang, Lipton, Li and Smola.
 An advanced text from research scientists at Amazon.
 It weaves together math, figures, and code in an interactive online resource available [here](https://d2l.ai/).
 Code examples are provided in three frameworks: MXNet, PyTorch and TensorFlow.
   - _Deep Learning with Python (2nd edition)_ by Chollet.
 A solid hands-on guide oriented towards programmers from the creator of the Keras deep learning library.
 Ebook and print versions are available from [Manning Publications](https://www.manning.com/books/deep-learning-with-python-second-edition)
   - _Deep Learning_ by Goodfellow, Bengio and Courville.
 Written by three top deep learning researchers, this comprehensive book is required reading if you want to pursue your study of deep learning at a more advanced level.
 Print version is available from [MIT Press](https://mitpress.mit.edu/books/deep-learning) and an online version is [here](https://www.deeplearningbook.org/).